BuoyantIO/strest-grpc/README.md

 ./bin/release.sh
 ```

-That will create `strest-client-linux`, `strest-server-linux`, and `strest-max-rps` binaries in the
-root of the project.
+That will create a `strest-grpc-linux` binary in the root of the project.

 To build a docker image, run: